UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 In addition, we maintain the following strict laws

 - `inv reflⁱ ≐ reflⁱ`
-- `ind-Id f reflⁱ ≐ f reflⁱ`
 - `reflⁱ ∙ p ≐ p` or `p ∙ reflⁱ ≐ p`
+- `ind-Idⁱ B f reflⁱ ≐ f reflⁱ`

 among other more specific laws considered on this page.
-We call elements of the strictly involutive identity type for
-{{#concept "strictly involutive identifications" Agda=involutive-Id}}.

 ## Definition